juliamwang6/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom/_index.md

 By the end of this scenario, you will have both Linux and Windows Azure Arc-enabled servers with Automanage Machine Configuration custom configurations assigned.

-> **NOTE: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc but If you haven't, this repository offers you a way to do so in an automated fashion:**
+> **NOTE: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc, but if you haven't, this repository offers you a way to do so in an automated fashion:**

 - **[Azure Stack HCI Windows VM](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/)**
 - **[GCP Ubuntu instance](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_ubuntu/)**